 The latest news and exciting developments

-- May 7, 2015
+- May 3, 2017

-National Foster Care Month!
-It is a month that is set aside to acknowledge all the amazing foster parents, family member, volunteers, mentors, social workers and other members of a very dedicated community who make it their mission to support and find permanency for our Foster Youth.
-This is also a great time to spread the word about the needs of our foster kids and continue to grow our community.
+National Foster Care month is the perfect time to acknowledge all the amazing foster parents, family member, volunteers, mentors, social workers and other members of a very dedicated community who make it their mission to support and care for children when they are at their most vulnerable.
+It is also an amazing time to spread the word about the enormous need our community has for more foster parents.

 National Foster Care Month was originally National Action for Foster Children Week which was is established in 1972 by President Nixon.
 Sixteen years later in 1988, President Reagan established May as National Foster Care month.
 Rebekah Children’s Services had already been working with this population for over 90 years before the first National Foster Care Month took place!